Old Schoolyard Cottage, Sheringham, Norfolk.

 A charming brick and flint period cottage in a superb location is available for self-catering holiday bookings.

 Sheringham is a lovely, unspoilt seaside town, much of which is built in traditional flint cobbles and still retains the atmosphere and character of its seafaring origins.

 Fishing is still part of the livelihood of the community with locally caught seafood readily available.
 The town has many friendly pubs, restaurants, tearooms and shops, a twice weekly market on Saturdays and Wednesdays and of course the magnificent wide, safe beaches.

 There are miles of cliff walks past Beeston Bump, just above the cottage, to West Runton and Cromer and Weybourne in the other direction and for the birdwatcher the famous sites of Blakeney, Cley and Titchwell are only a few miles away.
-Pretty Corner Woods and Beeston Common are within easy reach on foot from the town and much of the coastline has been designated as an Area of Outstanding Natural Beauty by The National Trust, which has several properties in the area, including Sheringham Park, offering splendid walks through bluebells and rhododendrons and Felbrigg Hall, Gardens and Estate.
+Pretty Corner Woods and Beeston Common are within easy reach on foot from the town and much of the coastline has been designated an Area of Outstanding Natural Beauty by The National Trust, which has several properties in the area, including Sheringham Park, offering splendid walks through bluebells and rhododendrons and Felbrigg Hall, Gardens and Estate.
 The area boasts several fine golf courses including one at Sheringham and facilities for sailing, riding, wind-surfing and fishing are all nearby so whether you are seeking a family holiday with lots to keep the children amused, outdoor activities or just rest and relaxation, Sheringham is the place to be!